Bayesian hierarchical weighting adjustment and survey inference: Introduction

 For a finite population of $N$ units, we denote the variable of interest as $y=(y_1,\dots,y_N)$ and the inclusion indicator variable as $I=(I_1,\dots,I_N)$, where $I_i=1$ if unit $i$ is included in the sample and $I_i=0$ otherwise.
 Here, inclusion refers to selection and response.
+The general inference framework considers the joint distribution for $I$ and $y$.
 Design-based inference considers the distribution of $I$ and treats $y$ as fixed.
-Model-based inference considers the joint distribution for $I$ and $y$.
+Under probability sampling, model-based inferences can be based on the distribution of $y$ alone given the variables that affect the inclusion mechanisms are included in the model~\citep{royall68}, that is, under the ignorable inclusion mechanism when the distribution of $I$ given $y$ is independent of the distribution of $y$~\citep{rubin76,rubin83-pi}.

-To account for the factors that affect inclusion, classical design weights adjust for unequal probabilities of sampling, and the subsequent weighting accounts for coverage problems and nonresponse during data collection or data cleaning.
-Classical weights are thus generated as a product of multiple adjustment factors: inverse probability of selection, inverse propensity score of response, and poststratification~\citep{hs79}, also called calibration or benchmarking.
-Each of these adjustments can be approximate when probability of selection, probability of response, or population totals are estimated from data.
-Beyond any approximation issues, even if the inclusion model is known exactly, extreme values of weights will cause high variability and then inferential problems, especially when the weights are weakly correlated with the survey outcome variable.
+To account for the factors that affect inclusion, classical design weights adjust for unequal probabilities of sampling, with subsequent weighting accounting for coverage problems and nonresponse during data collection or data cleaning.
+Classical weights are thus generated as a product of multiple adjustment factors: inverse probability of selection, inverse propensity score of response, and poststratification (also called calibration or benchmarking; \cite{hs79}).
+Each of these adjustments can be approximate when the probability of selection, the probability of response, or population totals are estimated from data.
+Beyond any approximation issues, even if the inclusion model is known exactly, extreme values of weights will cause high variability and then inferential problems, especially when the weights are weakly correlated with the survey outcome variable~\citep{Rao66a,Rao66b,hajek71,modelass-sarndal92}.
 When the weighting process involves poststratification or nonresponse adjustment---where the weights themselves are random variables---the variance estimation will be different from the cases only with fixed design weights.
-It is nontrivial to derive a variance estimator under multi-stage weighting adjustment or complex sampling design.
-Current variance estimation approaches such as Taylor approximation and resampling methods are in lack of rigorous justification or evaluation.
+It is nontrivial to analytically derive a variance estimator under the multi-stage weighting adjustment or complex sampling design.